evanjmg/Block-Breaker/README.md

 #The Build:
  Giphy API, HTML Canvas, jQuery, CSS, HTML 5, Animate.css, and Javascript to create the game.
 <br/>
+#In Development
+-Adding Framerate control
+-Improving overall performance of code

  #Difficulties and Bugs:
  The collisions with the ball were the hardest part.
 Once I got the collisions working and blocks disapearing, implementing the Giphy API was relatively straightforward.
 There may still be a couple of bugs.
 If you receive an image that is larger than the canvas, it may automatically win.